 However, as the saying goes, “If it was easy to do, someone else would already have done it.”

-I have made no decisions on any matter related to this investigation, and won't make any decisions until my staff and I have thoroughly analyzed the information be have requested.
-Still, with the active cooperation of shippers, marine terminals, port authorities and the container lines, I believe that we can surmount today's demurrage and detention challenges, and reap the economic benefits of a more efficient international ocean freight transportation system.
+I have made no decisions on any matter related to this investigation, and won’t make any decisions until my staff and I have thoroughly analyzed the information we have requested.
+Still, with the active cooperation of shippers, marine terminals, port authorities and the container lines, I believe that we can surmount today’s demurrage and detention challenges, and reap the economic benefits of a more efficient international ocean freight transportation system.

 I’m looking for industry leaders to step up and express a willingness to make this system work for all parties in our global supply chain.

 Thank you for your kind attention.
-In my remaining time, I will be happy to any questions.
+In my remaining time, I will be happy to answer any questions.